51st (London) Heavy Anti-Aircraft Regiment, Royal Artillery: Norway

-In April 1940 a new 6th AA Brigade was assembled for service in the Norwegian Campaign.
+In April 1940, a new 6th AA Brigade was assembled for service in the Norwegian Campaign.
 With the bulk of the Regular Army deployed to France in the British Expeditionary Force (BEF), the majority of the units in 6 AA Bde were TA units withdrawn from AA Command, including 51st AA Rgt.
 These units had to be brought up to war establishment and provided with equipment for mobile warfare.
 51 Rgt had 23 3.7-inch guns (out of an establishment of 24), but all the units were short of men and vehicles, and had to make do with some ad hoc arrangements.

-For the projected attack on Narvik by Lt-Gen Claude Auchinleck's North Western Expeditionary Force in May, AA guns were landed at Harstad, an island base just outside Narvikfjord with an anchorage, and an airstrip at Skaanland on the opposite coast.
+For the projected attack on Narvik by Lt-Gen Claude Auchinleck's North Western Expeditionary Force in May, AA guns were landed at Harstad, an island base just outside Narvikfjord with an anchorage, and an airstrip in Skånland Municipality on the opposite coast.
 151 and 152 Batteries were among the AA troops deployed to defend these positions, while other units of 6 AA Bde went to defend the RAF's airfields and provide cover for the advancing British and Allied troops.
 153 Bty and its eight guns were embarked to cover a blocking force based at Bodø, but never sailed.

 6 AA Bde did not start to arrive until 6 May: 'As it came into action its guns were engaging enemy aircraft almost daily as aerial attacks were made in shipping in the fjord.
 152nd Battery reports firing barrages and on one occasion firing for four hours without stopping'.
 With high mountains and low cloud, early warning coverage was poor, with just a single RAF radar post on the Lofoten Islands, and the Army AA had to rely on radar-equipped warships, which provided most of the AA cover in Narvikfjord.
 Nevertheless, the guns claimed a number of enemy aircraft destroyed.
 Narvik was captured on 28 May, but immediately afterwards orders were received to destroy the port and evacuate to the UK.
 (The BEF was simultaneously being evacuated from Dunkirk).

 To cover the evacuation, AA units were ordered to maintain maximum activity and especially to prevent reconnaissance overflights.
 At the same time, 6th AA Bde was ordered by London to recover its guns as a matter of priority.
 This was done by progressively thinning out defences.
 Although much of the force's equipment was saved, the AA guns were kept in action until the last minute to cover the evacuation, and many had to be abandoned.
 6th AA Bde was able to save five 3.7-inch guns at Hardstad, with a number of predictors and heightfinders.
 The brigade ended all AA defence on 6 June and by 8 June the British troops had embarked with their surviving equipment and the convoy sailed for the UK, still under air attack.